elbarry42/push_swap/README.md

 Chunk-based strategy:

-* Split input into chunks
+* Divide input into chunks
 * Push chunk by chunk into stack `b`
 * Reinsert in sorted order

-✔ Good balance between simplicity and performance
+✔ Good balance between simplicity and efficiency
 ✔ Suitable for medium-sized inputs

 ---